 Nepal is one of the most lesser-known destinations for backpackers and travelers.
-Despite having tourism as one of their main economies, many foreigners still see Nepal as a paradise for trekkers.
+Despite having tourism as one of their main economies, many foreigners still see Nepal as a trekking paradise.
 In fact, Nepal is really traveler-friendly and has something for every type of traveler.
 And so, our topic for the day would be what is Nepal famous for.

-Well, in short, I’d say that there are many things in Nepal that gave me culture shocks and amazed me during my Nepal backpacking trip.
+In short, I’d say that many things in Nepal gave me culture shocks and amazed me during my Nepal backpacking trip.
 It’s definitely more than just the culture and the people.
 Interested to know more?
 Continue to read on!

 Famous things about Nepal